thecodedrift/bias.is/README.md

 # Wayfinding

+- `src/server.ts`: Entry point.
+Starts both a labeler service and the bot connection
-- `src/label-server.ts`: Creates a server that bsky will make requests to for information about labeled content.
+- `src/labeler.ts`: Creates a server that bsky will make requests to for information about labeled content
-- `src/bot.ts`: Creates a bot that will respond to messages from users.
+- `src/bot.ts`: Creates a bot that will respond to messages from users

 Both are started via `tsx` to avoid an extra build step.